programminghistorian/ph-submissions/en/drafts/originals/text-mining-youtube-comments.md

 Since YouTube comments are short, you may find some specific examples helpful.
 When analyzing comments from a single video, you will often find that this dimension separates comments about the aesthetics of the video from those discussing its topical focus.
 This is is another reason we advise mining comments from several related videos together, particularly if the media sources covering an issue are themselves polarized.

 ### Document Feature Matricies (DFM)
 The rest of this lesson will introduce how to run in R the Wordfish algorithm on YouTube comment data and generate a model with visualizations.
 Wordfish operates by making predictions about the placements of documents along a uni-dimensional scale based on a Document Feature Matrix (DFM).

 Document feature matrices are a tidy, structured format for storing data about the frequency of the word types used in each of a corpus of documents by using the ['bag of words'](https://en.wikipedia.org/wiki/Bag-of-words_model) approach.
-If a document is, in this data set, a YouTube comment, a "feature" in this context essentially means a word.
-So, a document feature matrix is a two-dimensional matrix with documents as rows, features (the entire vocabulary of words used across all documents combined) as columns.
+A "feature" in this context refers to a word, wherein a document feature matrix is a two-dimensional matrix with documents as rows, and features (the entire vocabulary of words used across all documents combined) as columns.
 The cells in this matrix indicate if a given feature appears in a document, or if it does not.

 The Wordfish algorithm can be usefully compared to [topic modeling](http://www.cs.columbia.edu/~blei/papers/Blei2012.pdf), a tried and true method for text mining.
 Similar to topic modeling, Wordfish uses this document feature matrix to make predictions about documents based on the different kinds and frequencies of words (tokens) used in each.
 They are both predictive modeling approaches to mining text data / processing natural language that rely on machine learning algorithms.
 Further, both are ‘unsupervised’ - neither relies on any pre-coding of some portion of the data to be modeled by the user.
 Instead, they both look at differences between documents, identifying 'natural' groupings along a scale by comparing the frequencies of words in each document to the frequencies of those words in the others.
 Both modelis identify and "weigh" more heavily words whose frequency changes a lot between documents, relying particularly heavily on these words to create the scale.

 Another important similarity between Wordfish and topic modeling is that both treat documents as “bags of words”.
 This means that the models only look at word frequency, and ignore word order.
 These models do not take into account any information about word order.
 That means that it doesn’t matter ***where*** words occur in a document, just ***which*** words occur, and how many times each of those occurs.
 Since social media comments tend to be very short, treating comments as a bag-of-words approach is less likely to miss key information, since comments are short and more likely to discuss one single idea.
 Bag-of-words approaches that ignore word order and document structure can be more problematic for longer texts and texts where different sections of content (paragraphs, pages, chapters, etc) might convey different types of meaning depending on their in-context word use.

-The key differences between these two approaches (WordFish and topic modeling) are the specific statistical approach taken, and the most useful outputs.
+The key differences between these two approaches (Wordfish and topic modeling) are the specific statistical approach taken, and the most useful outputs.
 Topic models can generate any number of "topics" that may be discussed in a corpus.
 Wordfish always scales on a single dimension (similar to a topic model with two topics), but gives a lot more under-the-hood information about how each word and document contributed to the formation of this scale.

 A significant shared strength of both models is their ability to refine results by passing over the data multiple times.
 When a Wordfish model is initialized, all of the parameters a Wordfish model measures are set as a ‘first best guess’ at the latent scaling of documents and words.
 This ‘first best guess’ gives a helpful level of general insight.
 Depending on the quality of the text data, sometimes these models will be able to refine these initial predictions, gradually closing in on even more statistically robust and insightful models.

-Note that hen running the code below, the modeling step may take a few minutes, or even longer.
+Note that when running the code below, the modeling step may take a few minutes, or even longer.
 If it does, that's a good sign!
 It means your data is optimal for Wordfish modeling, and the model you produce will more likely be insightful and accurate.

 ## Understanding the Quanteda Corpus, DFM, and Token Objects
 The Wordfish algorithm was initially distributed as [`R code`](http://www.Wordfish.org/software.html), but is now available in the [`quanteda`](https://quanteda.io/) package.
 This enables seamless wrangling of the YouTube comment data into a useful format for Wordfish and [to run the Wordfish algorithm](https://quanteda.io/reference/textmodel_Wordfish.html).
 For documentation, visit Quanteda's [docs and tutorials page](https://quanteda.org/quanteda/).

-To run the Wordfish model in `quanteda`, we create three types of text data objects: a corpus, tokens, and a document feature matrix (dfm).
+To run the Wordfish model in `quanteda`, you must create three types of text data objects: a corpus, tokens, and a document feature matrix (dfm).
 For more detail on how these objects work together, see quanteda's [quick start page](https://quanteda.io/articles/quickstart.html#how-a-quanteda-corpus-works-1) .

-The corpus object contains all of the "documents" (in our case, comments) that we wish to analyze.
+The corpus object contains all of the "documents" (in our case, comments) that can be analyzed.
 In addition to containing the text of those documents, the corpus object also includes some metatdata describing attributes.
-The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship variable we introduced above.
+The metadata describes the attributes of each comment, such as the video channel title to which the comment was associated, as well as the partisanship variable introduced above.

 In `quanteda`, the tokens object is a list of character vectors linked back to the document (comment) from which they originated.
 While in this form, the text can be further cleaned and pre-processed.
 The tokens can be stemmed or lemmatized, and stopwords can easily be removed.
-We already pre-processed the corpus at an earlier stage, to ensure that we could accurately remove comments with minimal data remaining after this initial pre-processing.
+You already pre-processed the corpus at an earlier stage, to ensure that you could accurately remove comments with minimal data remaining after this initial pre-processing.
 However, the algorithms work slightly differently, so you should test which works best for you and your data - and there's no harm in using both.

-## Selecting Comments for the Corpus
+# Select Comments for the Corpus
 Before building the corpus object, you also need to select the video comments to include in the analysis based on relevant metadata, like the video's designated YouTube channel.
 Curating a dataset of YouTube comments for Wordfish requires finding videos with a sufficient amount of data (enough comments, but also enough words per comment) to conduct predictive modeling.

 Wordfish modelling is typically performed on corpora of dozens or hundreds of documents, each usually containing hundreds or thousands of words.
 YouTube comments tend to be very short in length, but popular videos will often be accompanied by thousands of comments; enough to make up for their brevity, as long as the shortest comments are excluded prior to modeling.